-- THE INDEX FACTOR FOR EACH INTEREST DETERMINATION DATE AFTER THE FIRST INTEREST DETERMINATION DATE MAY LOWER YOUR INTEREST RATE FOR THE RELATED INTEREST PAYMENT DATE, AND YOUR AGGREGATE INTEREST PAYMENTS OVER THE TERM OF THE NOTES MAY YIELD A RETURN THAT IS LESS THAN THE INDEX PERFORMANCE OVER THE TERM OF THE NOTES Although the Cumulative Index Return on each Interest Determination Date measures the performance of the Index from the pricing date to such Interest Determination Date, the Index Factor for the applicable Interest Determination Date is applied to the Cumulative Index Return for such Interest Determination Date to annualize the Cumulative Index Return.
-Accordingly, even if the Cumulative Index Return increases from one Interest Determination Date to the next, the Interest Rate for each Interest Payment Date may not increase in the same proportion and may even decrease.
-In addition, the return from the Interest Payments, if any, that you may receive over the term of the notes may be less than the Index performance over the term of the notes.
-Please see "What Are the Interest Rates for Different Interest Payment Dates, Assuming a Range of Performances for the Index?" in this term sheet for more information. - BECAUSE THE INDEX FACTOR FOR EACH INTEREST DETERMINATION DATE DECREASES OVER TIME, AN EARLIER INCREASE IN THE INDEX WILL RESULT IN A HIGHER INTEREST PAYMENT THAN A LATER INCREASE IN THE INDEX - The Index Factor for each Interest Determination Date is less than the Index Factor for the immediately preceding Interest Determination Date.
-Accordingly, its impact on the Interest Rate is to reduce the Cumulative Index Return over time.
-As a result, an earlier increase in the Index will result in a higher Interest Payment than a single increase in the Index later in the term, unless the later increase is sufficient to offset the negative effect of the Index Factor.
-If the Index initially depreciates followed by appreciation in the latter term of the notes or if the Index appreciates more later in the term of the notes than earlier, your aggregate Interest Payments, if any, may be less than those you could have earned had the Index initially appreciated followed by depreciation in the latter term of the notes or if the Index have appreciated more earlier in the term of the notes than later.
-The negative impact of the Index Factor will also be greater the longer the term of the notes. - THE INTEREST RATE DOES NOT REFLECT THE ACTUAL PERFORMANCE OF THE INDEX FROM INTEREST DETERMINATION DATE TO INTEREST DETERMINATION DATE - The Interest Rate for each annual Interest Payment Date is determined by multiplying the Cumulative Index Return on the applicable Interest Determination Date by the applicable Index Factor and is intended to reflect the annualized Index return on the applicable Interest Determination Date, subject to the Minimum Interest Rate.
-This is different from, and may be less than, an Interest Rate determined based on the percentage difference of the Index closing levels between two Interest Determination Dates.
-Accordingly, the Interest Payments, if any, on the notes may be less than the return you could earn on another instrument linked to the Index that pays annual interest based on the performance of the Index from Interest Determination Date to Interest Determination Date.
-Please see "What Are the Interest Rates for Different Interest Payment Dates, Assuming a Range of Performances for the Index?" in this term sheet for more information. - THE LEVEL OF THE INDEX WILL INCLUDE THE DEDUCTION OF A FEE One way in which the Index may differ from a typical index is that its level will include a deduction from the performance of the Basket Constituents over the Cash Constituent of a fee of 0.50% per annum.
-This fee will be deducted daily.
-As a result of the deduction of this fee, the level of the Index will trail the value of a hypothetical identically constituted synthetic portfolio from which no such fee is deducted. - CREDIT RISK OF JPMORGAN CHASE & CO.
-The notes are subject to the credit risk of JPMorgan Chase & Co., and our credit ratings and credit spreads may adversely affect the market value of the notes.
-Investors are dependent on JPMorgan Chase & Co.'s ability to pay all amounts due on the notes, and therefore investors are subject to our credit risk and to changes in the market's view of our creditworthiness.
-Any decline in our credit ratings or increase in the credit spreads charged by the market for taking our credit risk is likely to affect adversely the value of the notes.
-If we were to default on our payment obligations, you may not receive any amounts owed to you under the notes and you could lose your entire investment.
+- THE INDEX FACTOR FOR EACH INTEREST DETERMINATION DATE MAY LOWER YOUR INTEREST RATE FOR AN INTEREST PAYMENT DATE, AND YOUR AGGREGATE INTEREST PAYMENTS OVER THE TERM OF THE NOTES MAY YIELD A RETURN THAT IS LESS THAN THE INDEX PERFORMANCE OVER THE TERM OF THE NOTES Although the Cumulative Index Return on each Interest Determination Date measures the performance of the Index from the pricing date to such Interest Determination Date, the Index Factor for the applicable Interest Determination Date is applied to the Index Return for such Interest Determination Date to annualize the Cumulative Index Return.
+Accordingly, even if the Cumulative Index Return increases from one Interest Determination Date to the next, the Interest Payments that you may receive over the term of the notes may be less than the Index performance over the term of the notes.
+Please see "What Are the Interest Rates for Different Interest Payment Dates, Assuming a Range of Performances for the Index?" in this term sheet for more information. - BECAUSE THE INDEX FACTOR FOR EACH INTEREST DETERMINATION DATE NEGATIVELY AFFECTS THE INTEREST RATE OVER TIME, EARLIER INCREASES IN THE INDEX WILL RESULT IN HIGHER INTEREST PAYMENTS THAN LATER INCREASES IN THE INDEX - The Index Factor for each Interest Determination Date is always less than the Index Factor for the immediately preceding Interest Determination Date.
+Accordingly, its negative impact on the Interest Rate increases over time.
+As a result, earlier increases in the Index will result in higher Interest Payments than later increases in the Index, unless the later increases are sufficient to offset the negative effect of the Index Factor.
+If the Index depreciates during the initial part and appreciates in the later part of the term of the notes or if the Index appreciates more later in the term of the notes than earlier in the term of the notes, your aggregate Interest Payments may be less than the aggregate Interest Payments you could have earned if the Index appreciated during the initial part and depreciated in the later part of the term of the notes or if the Index appreciated more earlier in the term of the notes than later in the term of the notes.
+The negative impact of the Index Factor will also be greater the longer the term of the notes.